raydover/note-taker/README.md

 ## Decription

-The assignement requires students to create a simple calnder application  that allows users to save events for each hour of the day by modifying given starter code.
-Students will utilize Moment.js library to work with date and time.
+The assignement requires students to use existing starter code to create an application that can be used to write and save notes.
+This application will use an Express.js back end.
+The application will save and retrieve data from a JSON file.
+It is my task to code the back end, connect the two, and then deploy the entire application to Heroku.

 ## Resources